GeoNode/documentation/basic/settings/index.rst

     Allows enabling reCaptcha field on signup form.
     Valid Captcha Public and Private keys will be needed as specified here https://pypi.org/project/django-recaptcha/#installation

+    You will need to generate a keys pair for ``reCaptcha v2`` for your domain from https://www.google.com/recaptcha/admin/create

     More options will be available by enabling this setting:

     * **ACCOUNT_SIGNUP_FORM_CLASS**